byjg/php-restserver/README.md

 The Handler will be parse the `$response->write($obj)` and output in the proper format.
 The available handlers are:

-- JsonHandler
+- JsonOutputProcessor
-- XmlHandler
+- XmlOutputProcessor
 - HtmlHandler
-- JsonCleanHandler
+- JsonCleanOutputProcessor

 ## Using Custom Response Handler